TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Detailed Design/Mechanical & Structural Design/Mechanical & Structural Design.md

 -The Structural Design shall keep total capacity under 200 g.
 -The Mechanical Design shall provide line-to-harvesting system connection.

 ## Overview of Proposed Solutions
 This system includes the following devices and material:
 - LW-PLA: Light weight, stable material for Structural and Mechanical subsystem.
 - MG90S Mini Gear Servo: Lightweight, low gear 180 degree servo motor for hook-to-line connection.
 - Dome Undercarriage Housing: Aerodynamic, larger space housing for all other subsystems.
 - Linear Axis Hook: Efficient and stable connection for line-to-harvesting connection.
-- Two Claw Hook: Provides stability from drone-to-line connection.
+- Claw Hook: Provides stability from drone-to-line connection.
 - Housing to Drone Connection: Screw housing to drone leg connection to provide stability and simplicity for housing.

 ## Interface with Other Subsystems
 | Subsystems | Interfacing | Connection | Notes |
 |------------|-------------|------------|-------|